• Home

 • An officer’s commission in the U.S. Armed Forces

 As a USMMA graduate, you will be highly sought after as an officer in the merchant marines.
 The nation’s merchant fleet are commercial ships owned by U.S. companies registered and operated under the American flag.
 The merchant fleet is a vital part of America’s domestic and international transportation system.
-As a USMMA graduate, you will play a critical role in helping drive our nation’s economy and continued success.
+As a USMMA graduate, you will be critical in helping drive our nation’s economy and continued success.

-The Academy’s Regiment of Midshipmen is made up of 950 young men and women from every state in the nation.
+The Academy’s Regiment of Midshipmen comprises 950 young men and women from every state in the nation.
 The small size of the student body ensures that there is always an excellent student-to-teacher ratio.
 At the USMMA, you can enroll in one of five programs that lead to a bachelor of science degree.
 You can choose from Marine Transportation, Maritime Logistics and Security, Marine Engineering, Marine Engineering Systems, or Marine Engineering and Shipyard Management.
 Your education at the USMMA also includes their exciting Sea Year Training, where you will go to sea for one term.

 You will also be able to get specialized training for licensing as a merchant marine officer (through the U.S. Coast Guard).
-Since you will also be a commissioned officer in a reserve component of the military, you will get the military training needed to be able to step in and perform your military mission in a time of war or national emergency.
+Since you will also be a commissioned officer in a reserve component of the military, you will get the military training needed to step in and perform your military mission in a time of war or national emergency.

 How much is tuition at the USMAA?
 Nothing!
 The U.S. Government pays tuition, room and board, uniforms, and textbooks.
 You’ll get medical and dental care through their Office of Health Services.
 However, you’ll have a service obligation when you graduate.
 The good news is that you have the most career options of any other service academy.